What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 What Wildlife Will You Encounter Near Mt.
 Asama?

-I encountered so many Japanese deer that I lost count.
+I encountered so many Japanese deer that I lost count while I hiked in Asama’s valley.
 They were very timid and would immediately dart when they heard me.
 Another interesting animal I found was the Japanese Serow.

 At first, I thought the goat-like animal was a bear because of its dark coat.
 However, after researching, I realized I saw a Serow, considered a “special natural treasure.”
 The Serow was once severely threatened, but thanks to conservation efforts, the Serow are plentiful around mountains in Japan.

 Black bears also live in these mountains.
 It is good practice to make loud noises while hiking to deter bears.
 However, these bears are fairly timid of people and not known to be aggressive.
-You can carry bear repellent and read up on bear safety to stay extra safe.
+You can carry bear repellent and read up on bear safety to stay extra safe during your Mt.
+Asama hike.

 What Time of Day Should I Start This Hike?

 If you hike to Mt.
 Kurofu in the morning, your view of Asama will be less impressive than in the afternoon.
-In the morning, the sun rises behind Asama, so your photos will have a glare, and you won’t be able to see Asama in detail.
+In the morning, the sun rises behind Asama, so your photos will be backlit, and you won’t be able to see Asama in detail.

 However, in the afternoon, Asama is directly covered in the sun.
 So, your pictures will be crisp, and you will be able to see Asama more clearly.